olivierh59500/WarPi/README.md

 Get Encryption Type (looking through airodump-ng)<br />

 ##Current Problems:
-I personally can't compile rapidjson.
+I personally can't compile rapidjson on my Raspberry Pi 2 & 3.
 Having an open issue.
 If you get the same problem I will change to some other JSON Library. <br />

 ###What is it?<br />
 Basically a All-in-One Box for your Car.<br />